appwrite-community/htf24-hackathon-submissions/submissions/template_submission.md

 ## Inspiration behind the Project
 _What is the story behind this project?
-Why did you choose to work on this specific idea?_
+Why did you choose to work on this specific idea?_ the lack of ssr support of official astro's markdoc plugin and it's poort dx
 <!--

 The reason I chose this idea/project was...